-The Queue command is used to specify a recorded data file or defined data event at which to begin the next replay.
-Replay must be stopped prior to issuing the Queue command.
+The .QUEUE command is used to specify a recorded data file or defined data event at which to begin the next replay.
+Replay must be stopped prior to issuing the .QUEUE command.
 Keyword options are either event or file.
-Parameter represents either the event or file number from which to begin replay.
+The parameter option represents either the event or file number from which to begin replay.

-6.2.2.29 (R) .RECORD [filename] [channel-groupID] [drive ID]
+6.2.2.29 (R) .RECORD [filename] [channel-group ID] [drive ID]